Skip to main content

 Curriculum

 Enhance your research and writing skills throughout your academic years.
 Our certificate program encourages students to develop a strong understanding of how the law relates to the federal government.
 Explore all the additional course options to study public law.
+Our program curriculum changes from semester to semester, so follow up with our program director for specific course information.

 Get Involved with Law and Government